pmem/pmem.github.io/_posts/2015-06-12-pmem-model.md

 identifier: pmemobj_tutorial_00
 ---

 The aim of this tutorial series is to introduce you to programming with persistent, byte-addressable memory using the pmemobj library.
 We will go over all the available features, implement an example application and learn something about the inner workings of libpmemobj.
-If you haven't read the [NVML overview]({% post_url 2014-09-01-nvm-library-overview %}) I encourage you to do that now.
+If you haven't read the [NVM Library overview]({% post_url 2014-09-01-nvm-library-overview %}) I encourage you to do that now.

 When designing the library API, we've put a heavy emphasis on ease of use and "management explainability", as well as flexibility and performance.
 Our hope is that the most intuitive solution to a problem is the correct one, but usually there is more than one way of implementing something.
 In the course of this tutorial I'll make it clear when that's the case and explain what are the pros and cons of the different approaches.